 In this article, you can read his brief biography and contributions to the freedom movement for the IAS exam.

 Great revolutionary freedom fighter Chandrashekhar Azad shot himself when he had one last bullet left in a shootout with the police at the Alfred Park in Allahabad.
-The park is now named Chandrshekhar Azad Park.
+The park is now named Chandrashekhar Azad Park.

 - Chandra Shekhar Azad was born Chandra Shekhar Tiwari to Sitaram and Jagrani Devi on July 23, 1906, at Bhavra, Alirajpur District in present-day Madhya Pradesh.
 Bhavra was then part of the Central India Agency, British India.

 - Azad was sent to Banaras to study at the Kashi Vidyapeeth.
 When he was 15 years old, he joined the non-cooperation movement launched by Mahatma Gandhi.

 - The young boy was arrested because of his participation in the movement.
-When produced the magistrate, he proudly announced his name as ‘Azad’, his father’s name as ‘Swatantrata’ and his place of dwelling as ‘Jail’.
+When produced by the magistrate, he proudly announced his name as ‘Azad’, his father’s name as ‘Swatantrata’ and his place of dwelling as ‘Jail’.
 It was from then on that the name ‘Azad’ stuck to him.

 - Azad was disappointed when Gandhi withdrew the non-cooperation movement owing to the violence at Chauri Chaura.
-He then got acquainted with Ram Prasad Bismil, one of the founders of the Hindustan Republican Association (HRA).
+He then got acquainted with Ram Prasad Bismil, one of the founders of the Hindustan Socialist Republican Association (HSRA).
 He then became a revolutionary and started collecting funds for HRA’s activities.

 - The group of young patriots started looting government properties to meet their expenses for their revolutionary activities.
 Azad was involved in the 1925 Kakori Conspiracy.

 - Bismil and Ashfaqulla Khan were captured by the government and hanged, but Azad eluded capture.

 - Other cases Azad was involved in include the 1926 attempt to blow up the viceroy’s train, and the shooting of J P Saunders in 1928.
 Saunders was assassinated to avenge the death of Lala Lajpat Rai.